kstoneriv3/kstoneriv3.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am a machine learning engineer at G-Research in London.

-I enjoy solving challenging problems with mathematical and computational approaches.
+Previously, I obtained MSc in Statistics at ETH Zurich and BEng in Systems Innovation at the University of Tokyo.

+My passion lies in the field of machine learning, and I particularly enjoy improving machine learning algorithms by leveraging the underlying mathematical structures of the problems.
+Especially, keywords that often get me excited include probabilistic modeling, decision making, reinforcement learning, meta-learning, sample efficiency, and uncertainty quantification.

+When I'm not tinkering with algorithms, you may find me outside, running or playing tennis.
+From time to time, I also revisit hobbies from my past, such as cycling, hiking, swimming, and bouldering.